JSC-TBC-Bank/swift-style-guide/README.md

 **Protocol**

 * A protocol should be named as nouns if they describe what something is doing (e.g. `Collection`)
-* A protocol that describes a capability should be named using the suffixes `able`, `ible`, or `ing` (e.g. `Equatable`, `ProgressReporting`).”
+* A protocol that describes a capability can be named using the suffixes `able`, `ible`, or `ing` (e.g. `Equatable`, `ProgressReporting`).”
-* You can also add a `Protocol` suffix to the protocol's name if you want to distinguish it from a Swift class or struct.
-* Delegate method naming should express exact data handling that will be processed under the private implementation.
+* Delegate method naming should express exact data handling functionality that will be processed under the private implementation.

 **Recommended ✅**